 Sauerhecht

 A Hecht is a pike or pickerel.
 A Sauerhecht is a pickled pike, much like herring in wine sauce.
 With considerable effort, H.C.
-Nickel secured this recipe from his mother Margaret (Megs) Ziesemer and tried it out at Melahn’s Resort on Lake George in northern Minnesota, to a mixed reception.
+Nickel secured this recipe from his mother Margaret (Megs) Ziesemer and tried it out at Melahn’s Resort on Lake George in northern Minnesota to a mixed reception.
 His brothers-in-law, the Rev. Herbert Mueller and the Rev. Gerhard Mueller, ate it with great relish — the former eating it rapidly despite difficulty with small fish bones, the latter even drinking some of the broth.
 Younger people generally left the cabin during cooking and consumption.
 The skinny, snakelike Northern Pike of Lake George were perfectly suited to the dish.

 Immigrants Al Nickel and Margaret Ziesemer were born in Germany, emigrated before their first birthdays, met, married, and lived in their own house on South Howell Avenue in Milwaukee.